mkosir/typescript-style-guide/coding-guidelines.md

 - **Code is organized and grouped by feature.** Place code as close to where it's relevant as possible.
 - Strive for data immutability.
+- Use of server-state library is encouraged ([react-query](https://tanstack.com/query/latest)).
+- use of client-state library for global state is not allowed.
-- Client global state is discouraged.
-If truly needed use Zustand (no Redux).
+  Reconsider if something should be truly global across application, e.g. `themeMode`, `Permissions` or even that can be put in server-state user settings (e.g. `/me` endpoint).
+If still truly needed use [Zustand](https://github.com/pmndrs/zustand) (no Redux).
 - Use named exports.
-In case of exceptions [eslint rule](https://github.com/mkosir/turborepo-boilerplate/blob/main/packages/config-eslint/index.js#L78) is disabled (e.g. Next.js pages)
+In case of exceptions disable [eslint rule](https://github.com/mkosir/turborepo-boilerplate/blob/main/packages/config-eslint/index.js#L78) (e.g. Next.js pages).

 ## Code Collocation